Meet the team

 View Michaela's profile

 Michaela is our Mental Health Liaison Nurse for Autism.
-She attended the university of Bedfordshire and completed her undergraduate degree in 2017.
+They attended the university of Bedfordshire and completed their undergraduate degree in 2017.

 After qualifying Michaela worked on a male acute psychiatric unit.
-During her time there she gained both clinical and operational experience.
-She developed an interest in co-production and how best to ensure that patients voices are heard.
+During their time there they gained both clinical and operational experience.
+They developed an interest in co-production and how best to ensure that patients’ voices are heard.
 Michaela has always been passionate about improving the experiences of autistic patients accessing mental health services.

-She is driven to help her colleagues make the necessary adaptation, to ensure that autistic patients have equal access to the services available.
-This led to her joining BARA in November 2022.
-In her free time, Michaela enjoys baking, crocheting, and spending time with her cats.
+Michaela is driven to help colleagues make the necessary adaptation, to ensure that autistic patients have equal access to the services available.
+This led to them joining BARA in November 2022.

 Assistant Psychologist